- Website structure makes a difference

 Human minds need cognitive equilibrium — the ability to fit pieces together logically, locate what they are looking for and find things where they expect them to be.
 This makes a logical, strong site structure cognitively satisfying to your users.

 It is also true that search engines like sites that appeal to users.
 Google’s algorithms use data obtained from searchers to rank sites.
-Sites with low dwell times and poor CTR don’t perform well in SERPs.
+Sites with low dwell times and poor CTR don’t crawl well by SERP robot.
 When users find sites that they like because it has great structure, they tend to stay longer and don’t bounce.
 Good site structures reduce bounce rates and increase dwell times, will, in turn, lead to better rankings.

 Sitelinks are part of a good site structure